purescript/documentation/ecosystem/purescript-0.14-migration-guide.md

 The `Coercible` implementation introduces role annotations for type parameters (to learn more about roles, see the compiler release notes).
 Role annotations can loosen or strengthen the compiler-inferred roles of type parameters.

 For example, the compiler infers nominal roles for foreign data types, which is safe but can be too constraining.
-For example, we should be able to coerce `Effect Age` to `Effect Int` if `Age` is a newtype over `Int`, but because `Effect` is a foreign data type its type parameter is inferred with a nominal role.
+For example, we should be able to coerce `Effect Age` to `Effect Int` if `Age` is a newtype over `Int`, but because `Effect` is a foreign data type a nominal role is inferred for its type parameter.
 We can loosen the role with an annotation:

 ```purs
 foreign import data Effect :: Type -> Type